 - a.
-The Director of Music is Trustee and Vice Chair for Arts for Rutland. - The Head of Design & Technology is a member of the IB Curriculum Review Panel and a Moderator for IB DT. - c.
-A DT Teacher is an Associate Examiner for AQA. - d.
-A Physics Teacher is the organiser of the Rutland Astronomical Society. - e.
-The Head Librarian serves on the National Committee of the School Libraries Group of the Chartered Institute of Library & Information Professionals and regularly speaks at regional and national Librarian conferences. - f.
-The Contingent Commander, is an ex-officio Committee member of the Oakham Branch of the Royal British Legion and the CCF Representative for the Leicestershire & Derbyshire Reserve Forces & Cadets Association. - g.
-Many of the school's staff are governors at local primary schools.
+The Director of Music is Trustee and Vice Chair for Arts for Rutland and is a member of the Incorporated Society of Musiclans' Educators' Special Interest Group which advise the ISM on education matters - b.
+The Head of Design & Technology is a member of the IB Curriculum Review Panel and a Moderator for IB DT - c.
+A Physics Teacher is the organiser of the Rutland Astronomical Society - d.
+The Head of Library serves on the National Committee of the School Libraries Group of the Chartered Institute of Library & Information Professionals and regularly speaks at regional and national Librarian conferences.
+He was officially nominated by the CILIP to represent the UK on the Section Standing Committee for School Libraries of IFLA - e.
+The Deputy Head Academic and Head of Library submitted an Abstract for LILAC (The Information Literacy Conference (24-26 April) at the University of Nottingham which was accepted - f.
+The Deputy Head Academic and Head of Library spoke at the World Leading Schools Organisation (WLSA) in July 2019 as part of the FOSIL Group Project - g.
+The Languages Department are part of the SCITT Initial Teacher Training Programme in MFL I partnership with Sheffield Hallam University - h.
+The Contingent Commander is an ex-officio Committee member of the Oakham Branch of the Royal British Legion and the CCF Representative for the Leicestershire & Derbyshire Reserve Forces & Cadets Association - i.
+School staff are governors at local primary and secondary schools

-4. Raising funds for charity
+7. Raising funds for charity